gkjohnson/urdf-loaders/javascript/README.md

 _required_

 Callback that is called once the urdf robots have been loaded.
-An array of loaded robots is passed to the function.
+The loaded robot is passed to the function.

+The available joints are specified on `robot.urdf.joints`.

+To set a joint angle, call `robot.urdf.joint.setAngle(angle)`.

 ##### geometryLoader(pathToModel, fileExtension, doneCallback)